ndxn/Partners-in-Wine/README.md

    * For Random Forest Classifier, we got an accuracy of 100% for white wine, 95% for white wine with weather, 97% for white wine with soil and 94% for white wine with weather and soil.
    * For Logistic Regression, we got an accuracy of 90% for white wine, 90% for white wine with weather, 90% for white wine with soil and 90% for white wine with weather and soil.

 * Deep Learning Neural Network -  The limitation of the model is that it requires a large amount of data and it's not easy to comprehend.
 The benefits of this model can solve complex problems.
 * Random Forest Classifier - The limitation is that features need to have some predictive power to work.
 The benefit is handling of huge amount of data, No problem of overfitting
 * Logistic Regression - The limitation of the model is  that  it can be easily outperformed by sturdier model like  Neural Networks,  also its high reliance on a proper presentation of your data.
 The benefits of this model are that it's easier to implement,  very efficient to train and it outputs well-calibrated predicted probabilities.

-* Analysis -
-  * Look at results from wine data alone, wine data with weather data, wine data with soil data and wine data with weather and soil data.

-* Dashboard -
-  * Tableau - Build various tables and interactive map in tablea for dashboard.

 ![](image/rs_500x283-150522135111-amy-schumer-oversized-glass-of-wine.gif)